-Phillip Fry is a 25-year-old pizza delivery boy whose life is going nowhere.
-When he accidentally freezes himself on December 31, 1999, he wakes up 1,000 years in the future and has a chance to make a fresh start.
+Philip J. Fry is a twenty-five-year-old pizza delivery boy whose life is going nowhere.
+When he accidentally freezes himself on December 31, 1999, he wakes up one thousand years in the future, and has a chance to make a fresh start.
 He goes to work for the Planet Express Corporation, a futuristic delivery service that transports packages to all five quadrants of the universe.
-His companions include the delivery ship's captain, Leela, a beautiful one-eyed female alien who kicks some serious butt, and Bender, a robot with very human flaws.
-Written by
+His companions include the delivery ship's Captain, Leela, a beautiful one-eyed female alien who kicks some serious butt, and Bender, a robot with very human flaws.

 1000 years in the making!

 See more »